seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CAESAR**
 Who is it in the press that calls on me?
 I hear a tongue, shriller than all the music,
-Cry ‘Caesar!’
-Speak; Caesar is turn’d to hear.
+Cry 'Caesar!'
+Speak; Caesar is turn'd to hear.

 **Soothsayer**
 Beware the ides of March.